The Cardiff Giant

 “I declare, some old Indian has been buried here!”

 A Petrified Man

-Unearthing the whole body, they discovered a 10-foot tall petrified man, who would come to be known as the Cardiff Giant.
-The Giant hadn’t been reduced to a skeleton but appeared to have been petrified, and now made entirely of stone.
+Unearthing the whole body, they discovered a 10-foot-tall petrified man who would come to be known as the Cardiff Giant.
+The Giant hadn’t been reduced to a skeleton but appeared to have been petrified and now made entirely of stone.
 Ribs, an Adam’s apple, skin pores, and even a benevolent smile were all apparent on the stone figure.

 Newell immediately opened the giant’s tomb up for viewing, and carriages, buses, horse riders, and buggies came from all over to see what religious scholars were calling a giant that had perished in Noah’s flood.
-He initially charged 25 cents for entry, but quickly doubled it as the roads leading to his farm became choked with people.
+He initially charged 25 cents for entry but quickly doubled it as the roads leading to his farm became choked with people.

 Away from the bustle, inside the viewing tent, onlookers fell silent, and no one dared speak above a whisper in the presence of such a profound specimen.
 Light fell from the center of the tent on the giant lying in his grave.
-One arm cradled his stomach, as if in the throes of death pain, but his gentle smile was cemented in a state of eternal serenity.
+One arm cradled his stomach as if in the throes of death pain, but his gentle smile was cemented in a state of eternal serenity.
 America’s attention was fixed on the Cardiff Giant, and scientists were even coming out with explanations on how the giant had come to be petrified.

 At this time in history, emerging science and sideshow hoaxes were raging with popularity.
 P. T. Barnum himself offered to pay $50,000 for a share of Howell’s giant and to move it to New York City.
-When Howell refused, Barnum sent agents into view the statue up close, and had an exact replica created.
+When Howell refused, Barnum sent agents to view the statue up close and had an exact replica created.
 This fake Cardiff Giant proved just as popular as the original, with few people calling it a fake at first.

 All a Hoax